-Unfortunately American food manufacturers have turned this Mediterranean masterpiece into a caloric monstrosity with enough sodium and fat per slice to make an artery cry.
+Pizza shouldn't be that bad for you.
+Heck, it's basically a Caprese salad on some bread, right?
+Unfortunately, American food manufacturers have turned this Mediterranean masterpiece into a caloric monstrosity with enough sodium and fat per slice to make an artery cry.
 Welp.
 But pizza is delicious, and we want you to enjoy it.
 And you can!
-With these 6 simple pizza rules you can make a regular pizza night support your weight loss goals—and even improve your health!
+With these six simple rules to cut pizza calories, you can make a regular pizza night support your weight loss goals—and even improve your health.
 Mangia, mangia!

 Don't Be Plain

 You can lower a pizza's Glycemic Index (GI)—a measure of how quickly blood glucose levels rise in response to a certain food—by adding fiber- and protein-rich toppings.
 For example, while a simple cheese pizza scores an 80 (out of 100), a veggie supreme pie clocks in at 49.
 Raw veggies and lean meats (chicken breast, ham) make for the best toppers.
 Dodge sodium and fat by avoiding processed meats like bacon and sausage, and veggies that are fried, roasted or grilled (onions and eggplant are often first cooked in oil!).

 The biggest health benefits from pizza come from lycopene-rich tomato sauce, which recent studies have found may help protect against the development of prostate cancer.
 White pizzas sacrifice the biggest health benefit of a traditional pie, so think like Quentin Tarantino: the redder the better.

 Most of the evils of pizza lie in the empty-calorie, yet highly caloric crust.
 Typically made from refined white flour, pizza dough offers little nutrition to your body and will spike your insulin levels, causing you to crave more.
 The less crust you indulge in, the better.
 That means thin-crust pizzas are almost always the better option.